renovatebot/renovate/docs/usage/modules/manager/index.md

 #### Limiting enabled managers

-Say you only want to use Renovate for JavaScript packages, and to update your Dockerfile, and don't want any other updates.
+Say you only want to use Renovate for JavaScript packages, and to update your Dockerfile, and do not want any other updates.
 You can use the `enabledManagers` array, to list the managers you want to use (`npm`, `dockerfile`):

 ```json